 Do Wool Blends Shrink?

-Wool fibers can also be blended with other types of fibers, especially synthetic fibers such as polyester or acrylic, to enhance its durability.
+Wool fibers can also be blended with other types of fibers, especially synthetic fibers such as polyester or acrylic, to enhance their durability.

 Wool blends can shrink depending on the amount of wool in them.
 In most cases, the higher the wool content, the more shrinkage they will experience.
 If the wool blend has more than 50% wool, it will shrink similarly to 100 percent wool.